-LENDING AGENT, COLLATERAL AGENT AND COLLATERAL
+LENDING AGENT, COLLATERAL AGENT AND COLLATERAL MANAGER

-For securities lending the current lending agent and collateral agent is J.P.
-Morgan SE - Luxembourg Branch.
+For securities lending the current lending agent and collateral agent is JPMorgan Bank Luxembourg S.A.
 For reverse repurchase transactions, the current collateral managers are Euroclear Bank, The Bank of New York Mellon, State Street Bank and Trust Company and JPMCB.
 JPMCB is an affiliate of the Management Company.
-For bilateral OTC derivatives transactions, the collateral manager is JPMCB.